ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 CMD ["./producer_company_house.py", "getting_started.ini"]
 ```

-To create our Docker image from our Dockerfile, we first need to install docker.
+To create our Docker image from our Dockerfile, we first need to install Docker.
 Let’s download a GitHub repo that contains the installation for Docker:

 ```bash
 git clone https://github.com/MichaelShoemaker/DockerComposeInstall.git